-As a country club ages there will be a shift in the appeal and desirability of the faciliites.
+As a country club ages there will be a shift in the appeal and desirability of the facilities.
 Clubhouses will often have an outdated look and have undesirable smells from years of events.
-While the facility may be fully functional country clubs that do not have ongoing cycles of remodeling of the facilities will find that they get used less and less over the years until it is difficult to maintian membership.
+While the facility may be fully functional country clubs that do not have ongoing cycles of remodeling of the facilities will find that they get used less and less over the years.
 This is known as functional obsolescence and is often an issues with older country clubs with boards that are divided on how it should be addressed.

-Based on our experience with thousands of communities we typically recommend the bellow remodel schedules to meet membership expectations.
+Based on our experience with many communities we typically recommend the bellow remodel schedules to meet membership expectations.

 - Kitchen remodel at 20 years